Lavans-lès-Saint-Claude

 Lavans-lès-Saint-Claude (/fr/, literally Lavans near Saint-Claude) is a commune in the Jura department in Bourgogne-Franche-Comté in eastern France.
 On 1 January 2016, the former commune of Ponthoux was merged into Lavans-lès-Saint-Claude.
 On 1 January 2019, the former commune of Pratz was merged into Lavans-lès-Saint-Claude.

+Population

+Populations of the area corresponding with the commune of Lavans-lès-Saint-Claude at 1 January 2025.

 Sport

 Lavans-lès-Saint-Claude is the home of Championnat de France Amateurs club, Jura Sud Lavans.